Mortgages

 The information you’ll need to supply varies depending on the mortgage lender you choose, but it usually includes:

 • Your financial accounts: These will need to be certified by an accountant and most lenders ask for at least two years of accounts.
+If your business performed poorly in the past two or three years, you can also submit accounts from more successful, but less recent years.

 • Your Revenue documents: You’ll usually need two or three years of Revenue Notices of Assessment, together with your Tax Clearance confirmation.